extremenetworks/ExtremeScripting/EXOS/Python/vlanportinfo/README.md

 # VLAN Port Info

 ## Description
 This script displays the VLAN assignment and tagging configuration for all or sellected ports on the switch.
+CLI pageing has also been enabled for this script

 ### Files
 * [vlanportinfo.py](vlanportinfo.py)